Yamada-kun and the Seven Witches: Manga

 Written and illustrated by Miki Yoshikawa, Yamada-kun and the Seven Witches was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from February 22, 2012, to February 22, 2017, after running for exactly 5 years.
 Kodansha collected its chapters in 28 tankōbon volumes, released from June 15, 2012, to April 17, 2017.

 On October 26, 2013, Crunchyroll announced a partnership with Kodansha where it would distribute chapters digitally to 170 countries using a new service called Crunchyroll Manga.
 This includes an English translated version.
 The series is licensed for a North American release by Kodansha USA, who began releasing the series in 2015.
 In July 2015, Yoshikawa attended Anime Expo as a guest of honor where she promoted her series.

 Television drama

-A live-action drama began airing on August 10, 2013 on Saturdays on Fuji TV at 11:10pm.
+A live-action drama aired from August 10 to September 28, 2013.
 It stars Yusuke Yamamoto as the title character Ryū Yamada, and Mariya Nishiuchi as Urara Shiraishi.
 Its theme song is "Time Machine Nante Iranai" by former AKB48 headliner Atsuko Maeda.
 She described the song as "cheerful and fun" and hopes it will liven up the show.
 Sponsors include Samsung, which included the show's characters in their related commercials broadcast at the time.